getify/foi-lang/formalization-work/Foi-Specification.md

 required on `greetUser`; the tracking continues silently up the call chain.

-The `:Effects(...)` clause on a type attached to an effect-bearing function **must** name all of the function's **lexical direct performs** -- perform sites appearing in its own body via `%` on an effect-kinded LHS or via the `<::` sugar (§6.2.2).
+The `:Effects(...)` clause on an effect-bearing function's declared type **must** name all of the function's **lexical direct performs** -- perform sites appearing in its own body via `%` on an effect-kinded LHS or via the `<::` sugar (§6.2.2).
 Propagated effects from callees are never required in the declaration; the compiler tracks propagation internally per §6.13.4's coverage verification.
 A function like `greetUser` above -- calling `askName` but performing no direct emit itself -- omits the clause entirely, since §6.13.1 requires at least one entry and the empty set is expressed by absence.

 Naming a propagated effect is nonetheless **permitted**, under §6.13.2's over-declaration allowance: the entry broadens the